OCRopus

-OCRopus is a free document analysis and optical character recognition (OCR) system released under the Apache License v2.0 with a very modular design using command-line interfaces.
+OCRopus is a free software for document layout analysis and optical character recognition (OCR), released under the Apache License 2.0, with a very modular design using command-line interfaces.

-OCRopus is developed under the lead of Thomas Breuel from the German Research Centre for Artificial Intelligence in Kaiserslautern, Germany and was sponsored by Google.
+It is developed under the lead of Thomas Breuel from the German Research Centre for Artificial Intelligence in Kaiserslautern, Germany and was sponsored by Google.

 Description

 OCRopus was especially designed for use in high-volume digitization projects of books, such as Google Books, Internet Archive, or libraries.
 A large number of languages and fonts are to be supported.
 However, it can also be used for desktop and office applications or for application for visually impaired people.